souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 eqrel_fast(a,b) :- rel1(a), rel2(b).

+// this does the same but is slow
 .decl eqrel_slow(x : number, y : number)
 eqrel_slow(a,b) :- rel1(a), rel2(b).
 eqrel_slow(a,a) :- rel1(a).             // reflexivity